Smilja Tišma: Later years and election to the national assembly

-Tišma arrived in Belgrade after the end of the war, and she and her siblings later lived in various parts of what was then the People's Republic of Serbia.
-She ultimately graduated from the University of Belgrade Faculty of Law and spent her career working in the Yugoslavian ministry of labour, veterans' affairs, and social affairs.
+Tišma arrived in Belgrade after the end of the war, and she and her siblings lived afterward in various parts of the People's Republic of Serbia.
+She graduated from the University of Belgrade Faculty of Law and spent her career working in the Yugoslavian ministry of labour, veterans' affairs, and social affairs.
 She was a member of the League of Communists of Yugoslavia and served on its central committee; in this capacity, she delivered lectures of behalf of the party at different locations across the country.
 In a September 2020 interview, she said that she would vote to restore that time period if it were possible.
 After retiring, she was not politically active again until 2020.

 In the 2020 Serbian parliamentary election, Tišma was given the fifth position on a coalition electoral list led by the Socialist Party of Serbia.
-Her endorsement was from the Socialist Party, although she herself was not a member of any party.
+Her endorsement was from the Socialist Party, although she was not a member of any party.
 The list won thirty-two mandates, and she was elected.
-The Socialists continued their participation in Serbia's coalition government after the election, and Tišma served as a supporter of the administration.
+The Socialists continued their participation in a coalition government led by the Serbian Progressive Party (SNS) after the election, and Tišma served as a supporter of the administration.
 As the assembly's oldest member (according to her officially registered birth date), she was its interim president from 3 August until 22 October 2020, when Socialist Party leader Ivica Dačić was chosen as speaker.

-During her parliamentary term, Tišma was a member of the assembly committee on labour, social issues, social inclusion, and poverty reduction, and a member of the parliamentary friendship groups with France, Greece, Israel, Italy, and Russia.
+During her parliamentary term, Tišma was a member of the labour committee and the parliamentary friendship groups with France, Greece, Israel, Italy, and Russia.
 She served in the Socialist Party's parliamentary group.
 In May 2021, she spoke in the national assembly about the crimes of the Independent State of Croatia during World War II and called for the assembly to support a resolution recognizing that genocide had taken place against Serbs, Jews, and Roma.

-Tišma was not a candidate for re-election in the 2022 Serbian parliamentary election, and her term in office formally ended when the new assembly convened on 1 August 2022.
+Tišma was not a candidate in the 2022 Serbian parliamentary election, and her term in office ended when the new assembly convened on 1 August 2022.